- Racial Justice

 Ph.D.
 Sociology, Baylor University, expected May 2022

-M.A., Sociology, Baylor University, expected May 2019
+M.A., Sociology, Baylor University, 2019

-M.A., Theology, Trinity Evangelical Divinity School, 2017
+M.A., Theological Studies, Trinity Evangelical Divinity School, 2017

 B.A., Political Science and History, Olivet Nazarene University, 2010

 Daniel earned his BA from Olivet Nazarene University in 2010, graduating with a double major in Political Science and History.
 He has spent several years working in higher education, as an ESL teacher abroad, and in pastoral ministry.
 He earned his MA in Theological Studies from Trinity Evangelical Divinity school in 2017.